SumailaBello/PhotoCurator/README.md

 Ensure you have node.js LTS installed
 Run <npm install --global expo-cli>

-Clone the repository and run <yarn install> to install all dependencies.
+Clone the repository
+Run <yarn install> to install all dependencies.
 Run <yarn android> or <yarn ios> to start the application.